 Muffin Pan With Aluminum Foil/Parchment Paper

 Here is what you need to modify your muffin pan into a donut pan: muffin pan (of course), cooking spray, and aluminum foil.
-You can replace aluminum foil with parchment paper.

 Roll thin sheets of tin foil into cylinders of the size you prefer the center of your donuts to be by wrapping the foil around your finger.
 To make a mold, gently fold the sides inwards.
 When done, place those in the muffin tin cup and fix them into place.
 Continue for the remaining cups.